MatteP1/thesis/Tasks.md

   - [x] also change in coq
 - [x] move definition of simpler concurrent queue invariant out of appendix, into report
 - [x] Move definitions of hocap invariant and queue predicate out of appendix, into section
-- [ ] do not use contractions
 - [x] Change "spec" to "specification"
-- [ ] Make derivations in report not use the projections, hence following the derivation of queue_specs.v
-- [ ] Remove 'tl' and 'lf' prefixes for latex macros for specifications
+- [x] Remove 'tl' and 'lf' prefixes for latex macros for specifications
 - [x] Rewrite moved sections and chapters to get a red line again
   - [x] Update References
+- [ ] Make derivations in report not use the projections, hence following the derivation of queue_specs.v
+- [ ] Correctly format "hoare triple" and "hocap style"
 - [ ] Check if any extra todos from Amin's feedback

 - [ ] Proof read report and fix the following:
   - [ ] Always start sentences with capital letter.
 Change sentences that start with variables to enforce this
   - [ ] only use "points to" for predicate
   - [ ] don't use future tense so much
+  - [ ] do not use contractions
+  - [ ] Check for correctness of line number references

 - [ ] If time permits, use hocap spec to prove a spec of a client